embroider-build/embroider/packages/macros/README.md

  - `getConfig(packageName)`: like `getOwnConfig`, but will retrieve the configuration that was sent to another package.
 We will resolve which one based on node_modules resolution rules from your package.

  - `dependencySatisfies(packagename, semverRange)`: a macro that compiles to a boolean literal.
 It will be true if the given package can be resolved (via normal node_modules resolution rules) and meets the stated semver requirement.
+The package version will be `semver.coerce()`'d first, such that nonstandard versions like "3.9.0-beta.0" will appropriately satisfy constraints like "> 3.8".

     Assuming you have `ember-source` 3.9.0 available, this code: